mercadopago/devsite-docs/guides/plugins/woocommerce/faq.en.md

 This ID is not mandatory for the integration to work, but it is through it that we recognize which integrations were made by which partner.

-Do you want to be a partner, [click here](https://www.mercadopago.com.br/developers/pt/developer-program#dev-program-benefits) for more information.
+Do you want to be a partner?
+[Click here](https://www.mercadopago.com.br/developers/pt/developer-program#dev-program-benefits) for more information.

 ## How do I set up interest-free installments and the anticipation of my receivables?